How to Work on Raspberry Pi 4 GPIO Using Python Language?

 About Raspberry Pi 4 GPIO

 In this section, we will focus solely on the Raspberry Pi 4 GPIO.
 So, before we begin, let me tell you the importance of GPIO pins.
-As an embedded guy, I know how arduous it is to work on an 8-bit and 16-bit microcontroller.
-More advanced microcontrollers are also available in the market, but in this section, we are not going to talk on them.

 The Raspberry Pi GPIO pin offers you many things that small-scale microcontrollers cannot.
 Features like multiple language support, a simple environment for IoT, and more.
 These features make the programmer's work more uncomplicated.